Last Updated on

 Sometimes feeding your baby less but more often helps to keep the pressure on the stomach muscle down and then allows them to digest their food easier.

-Always Hold Your Baby Upright During and After Feeding (as much as possible)
+5. Hold Baby Upright During and After Feeding (as much as possible)

 This may be a little more difficult when you first start breastfeeding but try your best to prop their head up or at least have their head above their stomach to help the food stay down.